abdelrhman-kh/KubernetesOnPremise/README.md

   <li>Dynamic input for Master IP, Master Host, Workers IP, Workers Host, and Pod's Network ID/Subnet</li>
 </ol>

 The script prompts for input to configure a Kubernetes cluster.
-It asks for the master IP address, master host name, workers' IP addresses, workers' host names, and the pod's network ID or subnet.
+It asks for the `master IP address`, `master host name`, `workers' IP addresses`, `workers' host names`, and the `pod's network ID or subnet`.
 These values are used to set up the cluster and deploy Kubernetes resources.

 ## Prerequisites